Science and technology in Indonesia: History

 By the 8th century, the Javanese kingdom of Medang Mataram developed an advanced stone mason architectural technology in candi (temple) building.
-This includes the magnificent Borobudur temple, Prambanan temple, and many other temples.
+This includes the Borobudur temple, the Prambanan temple, and many other temples.
 Architectural techniques that have been developed include knobs, indentations and dovetails used to form joints between stones and bind them without mortar.
-Other significant architectural advancements include: the roof, niches, and arched gateways constructed in the corbelling method.
+Other significant architectural advancements include roofs, niches, and arched gateways constructed in the corbelling method.